tnichols217/notes-old/Biology/Ch17-20/Protists.md

 ### Sarcodina
 - Pseudopods (fake feet) to move
-- Diffusion through the membrea
+- Diffusion through the membrance
+- Some are paracitic
+-

 ## Algae - plant like - photoautotrophs